What causes dandruff in dogs?

 What’s a good dog dandruff treatment?

-Another efficient dog dandruff treatment is the use of a humidifier in your home which will ensure that your pet’s skin will stay moisturized, helping them to stop shedding skin flakes.
+Another efficient dog dandruff treatment can be the use of a humidifier in your home which will ensure that your pet’s skin will stay moisturized, helping them to stop shedding skin flakes.

-If you’ve already tried everything and you’re seeing no results, it would be best to visit your vet and seek their advice.
-Hopefully, the dandruff will be gone in no time and your pooch can get back to being their old cheery self as soon as possible.
+With a combined holistic approach, hopefully, the dandruff will be gone in no time and your pup can get back to being their old cheery dandruff-free self as soon as possible.

 Interested in finding out more about possible health issues in dogs?
 Check out the following guide on the main skin problems to watch out for.